jack3898/fakeyou.ts/README.md

 A modern, light and easy-to-use API wrapper for FakeYou.
 Get your app up and running with FakeYou in minutes!

-NOTE: This library is a work in progress and is in pre-release, that being said, it should have enough features to suit a TTS application!
-Things are of course subject to change.

 ## Installation

 ```bash